 She has also developed an objective scoring system for assessing handling of cattle and pigs at meat plants.
 This scoring system is being used by many large corporations to improve animal welfare.
-Other areas of research are: cattle temperament, environmental enrichment for pigs, reducing dark cutters and bruises, bull fertility, training procedures, and effective stunning methods for cattle and pigs at meat plants.
+Other areas of research are: cattle temperament, environmental enrichment for pigs, reducing dark cutters and bruises, bull fertility, training procedures, horse perception of novel objects, and effective stunning methods for cattle and pigs at meat plants.

-She obtained her B.A. at Frankin Pierce College and her M.S. in Animal Science at Arizona State University.
+She obtained her B.A. at Franklin Pierce College and her M.S. in Animal Science at Arizona State University.
 Dr. Grandin received her Ph.D in Animal Science from the University of Illinois in 1989.
-Today she teaches courses on livestock behaviour and facility design at Colorado State Univeristy and consults with the livestock industry on facility design, livestock handling, and animal welfare.
-She has appeared on television shows such as 20/20, 48 Hours, CNN Larry King Live, PrimeTime Live, the Today Show, and many shows in other countries.
+Today she teaches courses on livestock behaviour and facility design at Colorado State University and consults with the livestock industry on facility design, livestock handling, and animal welfare.
+She has appeared on television shows such as 20/20, 48 Hours, CNN Larry King Live, PrimeTime Live, 60 Minutes, the Today Show, and many shows in other countries.
 She has been featured in People Magazine, the New York Times, Forbes, U.S. News and World Report, Time Magazine, the New York Times book review, and Discover magazine.
-Interviews with Dr. Grandin have been broadcast on National Public Radio.
-She has also authored over 300 articles in both scientific journals and livestock periodicals on animal handling, welfare, and facility design.
-She is the author of "Thinking in Pictures", "Livestock Handling and Transport," and "Genetics and the Behavior of Domestic Animals."
-Her book "Animals in Translation" was a New York Times best seller.
+In 2010, Time Magazine named her one of the 100 most influential people.
+Interviews with Dr. Grandin have been broadcast on National Public Radio and she has a 2010 TED Lecture titled "The World Needs ALL Kinds of Minds."
+She has also authored over 400 articles in both scientific journals and livestock periodicals on animal handling, welfare, and facility design.
+She is the author of "Thinking in Pictures", "Livestock Handling and Transport," "Genetics and the Behavior of Domestic Animals," "Guide to Working with Farm Animals," and "Humane Livestock Handling."
+Her books "Animals in Translation" and "Animals Make Us Human" were both on the New York Times best seller list.
+"Animals Make Us Human" was also on the Canadian best seller list.
+Her latest book, Calling All Minds, was a New York Times best seller for middle school students.
+Her life story has also been made into an HBO movie titled "Temple Grandin, staring Claire Danes," which won seven Emmy awards and a Golden Globe.
+The movie shows her life as a teenager and how she started her career.
+In 2017, she was inducted into The Women's Hall of Fame and in 2018 made a fellow by the American Association for the Advancement of Science.
+She was named as one of the top 10 Best College Professors in 2020 by CEO Magazine.
+In 2022 she was awarded with the University Distinguished Professor degree at Colorado State University.
+Her latest book, "Visual Thinking: The Hidden Gifts of People who Think in Pictures, Patterns, and Abstractions," was also on the New York Times best seller list.

 This web page was put up to educate people throughout the world about modern methods of livestock handling which will improve animal welfare and productivity.
 You have permission to copy articles, pictures, and diagrams.
 Please acknowledge Temple Grandin.